ansys/pymapdl/docs/source/index.rst

 Introduction and Purpose
 ------------------------
-The ``ansys-mapdl-core`` module, under the ``PyAnsys`` development project, is a Python module that allows you to interface with MAPDL using Python.
-This module provides:
+PyMAPDL is part of the larger PyAnsys effort to facilitate the use of Ansys technologies directly from Python.
+Its primary package, ``ansys-mapdl-core``, provides:

-- Low and high level scripting of MAPDL through both basic text commands and python commands.
+- scripting of MAPDL through both Python and Ansys Parametric Design Language (APDL) syntax
-- Plotting of MAPDL geometry and meshes using VTK from within a Python or jupyterlab environment.
+- plotting of MAPDL geometry and meshes using VTK from within a Python script or an interactive Jupyter notebook
-- Access MAPDL arrays as Python objects (e.g. nodes, elements, internal arrays, results from MAPDL post-processing)
+- access to MAPDL arrays as Python objects (e.g. nodes, elements, solution matrices, and results)

-Ansys MAPDL allows for the direct scripting of structural analysis problems through input files.
-Unfortunately, MAPDL relies on an legacy scripting language that can be difficult to read and control and either requires the MAPDL GUI for an interactive session or a basic text interface through a batch session.

-The weaknesses of this language are often compensated by generating APDL scripts using a secondary scripting tool like ``MATLAB`` or ``Python``.
-However, this added layer of complexity means that the development feedback loop is quite long as the user must export and run an entire script before determining if it ran correctly or of the results are valid.
-This module seeks to rectify that by providing a high level interface to script MAPDL.
+With PyMAPDL it is easier than ever to integrate the simulation capabilities of the Ansys MAPDL multi-physics solver direcly into novel applications thanks to an API that will look familiar to APDL and Python users alike.
+The package presents a Python-friendly interface to drive the software that manages the submission of low-level APDL commands, while exchanging data through high-performance gRPC interfaces.

+Accelerate the preparation of your simulations using PyMAPDL.
+Combine the expressiveness of general-purpose Python code to control the flow in your input decks with methods that drive the solver.
+Explore proof of concept studies or capture knowledge using interactive Jupyter notebooks.
+Tap the solver as the physics engine in your next Artificial Intelligence application.
+It is now open source: Enjoy it!
+Contributions are welcome.

 Background
 ----------
-ANSYS already has a method of interfacing with MAPDL through the use of CORBA.
-This interface allows you to send strings from the client to the mapdl instance and run commands from a scripting software (such as Python or MATLAB).
-The ``PyMAPDL`` project using the ``ansys-mapdl-core`` module is an attempt to enhance this interface through the use of an alternative protocol, GRPC.
+PyMAPDL, based on gRPC, represents an improvement over its predecessor based on CORBA.
+These technologies allow the MAPDL solver to function as a server, ready to respond to connecting clients.

-Google remote procedure call or GRPC, establishes a secure connection between a client and a server instance (either local or remote).
-A client application can directly call methods on a remote application as if it was a local object.
-This GRPC interface is established by:
+Google remote procedure calls, or gRPC, are used to establish secure connections so that a client application can directly call methods on a potentially remote MAPDL instance as if it were a local object.
+The use of HTTP/2 makes it friendly to modern internet infrastructures.

- - Define a service in a .proto file
- - Generate server and client code using the protocol buffer compiler
- - Create the server application, implementing the generated service interfaces and spawning the gRPC server
- - Create the client application, making RPC calls using generated stubs

-The ``ansys-mapdl-core`` module bridges the gap between the GRPC client and the user with an object oriented interface that should be both familiar with established MAPDL coders unfamiliar with Python, and Python programmers unfamiliar with MAPDL.
+This, along with the use of binary transmission formats, favors higher performance.
+Using gRPC, PyMAPDL can convert Python statements into APDL commands that can then be transmitted to an MAPDL instance running anywhere, while producing network footprints that are compact and efficient.

 .. toctree::
    :hidden: